temporalio/documentation/docs-src/cli/env/index.md

   - configuration
 ---

-Environment (or 'env') commands allow the user to configure the properties for the environment in use.
+Environment (or 'env') commands let the user configure the properties for the environment in use.

 Use `env <env name>` alongside other commands to point the CLI at a different Temporal Server instance.